OmarSababha/NETAI/team.md

 **Dr. Omar Alhussein**, Assistant Professor

 I am currently an assistant professor with the computer science department at Khalifa University, United Arab Emirates, and a member of the <a href="https://www.ku.ac.ae/6grc">KU 6G Research Center (KU-6GRC)</a> under the native AI theme.
 Prior to joining Khalifa University, I have worked as a senior research engineer with the advanced networking team at Huawei Technologies Canada, Ottawa, Canada, from 2020 to 2023.<br><br>
 I have received my Ph.D. degree with the <a href="https://uwaterloo.ca/broadband-communications-research-lab/">BBCR lab</a> at the University of Waterloo under the supervision of Prof. <a href="https://bbcr.uwaterloo.ca/~wzhuang/">Weihua Zhuang</a>.
-My <a href="research_phd.html">thesis</a> focuses on the orchestration and provisioning of network function virtualization enabled multicast services.<br><br>
+My <a href="research_phd.html">thesis</a> focuses on the orchestration and provisioning of network function virtualization-enabled multicast services.<br><br>
 I have received my MASc degree from Simon Fraser University under the supervision of Prof. <a href="https://www.sfu.ca/~jiel/">Jie Liang</a> and Prof. <a href="https://sites.google.com/view/muhaidat/home?authuser=0">Sami Muhaidat</a>.
 My <a href="research_masc.html">thesis</a> is on the performance analysis of generalized and composite wireless fading channels through the use of mixture distributions.<br><br>

 ### Connect